antonrmolina/devnote-template/README.md

 ## Notice

-All contribution components of this Developer Note are licensed under the CERN-OHL-P-2.0 (see LICENSE.md).
-The text of this Developer Note is available under CC-BY and maybe reused with appropriate attribution.
-The [Nucleus CDK](https://pypi.org/project/nucleus-cdk/) is available under the MIT license.
+The contents of this DevNote is Covered Source and licensed under the CERN-OHL-P-2.0 (see LICENSE.md).
+The non-executable text of this Developer Note is available under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/deed.en) and maybe reused with appropriate attribution.
+This DevNote may make use of the [Nucleus CDK](https://pypi.org/project/nucleus-cdk/) which is available under the [MIT license](https://opensource.org/license/mit).

 ## Thanks

-All contributors to the project are listed at nucleus.bnext.bio/thanks
+All contributors to the project are listed at nucleus.bnext.bio/thanks.

 ## Contact